SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/analytics-and-usage-reports/analytics-and-usage-reports-screen.md

   * **view the count of associations and active instances**, and other information related to workflows,
   * **discover when a workflow was last active**.

+Three reports are available:
-* **Workflows on Farm** – Lists all workflows in your farm and gives additional information for each workflow, such as the number of associations and active instance counts, as well as the last activity date.
+**Workflows on Farm** – Lists all workflows in your farm and gives additional information for each workflow, such as the number of associations and active instance counts, as well as the last activity date.
-* **Workflow Templates** - Shows all workflow templates grouped by site, their type, number of associations, and instance counts.
+**Workflow Templates** - Shows all workflow templates grouped by site, their type, number of associations, and instance counts.
-* **Workflow Associations** - Shows all workflow associations grouped by template name, target SharePoint objects, and defined History and Task lists.
+**Workflow Associations** - Shows all workflow associations grouped by template name, target SharePoint objects, and defined History and Task lists.

 ## Document Reports